Oil slips for third session on likely 'higher for longer' US rates

 Investors are awaiting minutes from the Fed's last policy meeting and weekly U.S. oil inventory data from the U.S. Energy Information Administration (EIA) due later on Wednesday.

+"The Federal Open Market Committee (FOMC) minutes will be scrutinised for Fed's assessment of bumpy Q1 inflation and clues on the timing and extent of potential interest rate cuts in 2024," ANZ analysts said in a report.

+"It's more of a wait and see ‘what the data is telling us’ approach," ANZ said.

 The euro zone has all but promised a rate cut on June 6 amid more positive economic outlook.
 European Central Bank President Christine Lagarde said in an interview aired on Tuesday that she was "really confident" euro zone inflation was under control.
-(Reporting by Sudarshan Varadhan; Editing by Jamie Freed)
+(Reporting by Sudarshan Varadhan; Editing by Jamie Freed and Edwina Gibbs)